-6 Public health measures regarding the virus AH1 N1
+6 Public health measures, for example the virus related to the AH1N1 Flu

 Following the instructions by the Federal, State and University authorities to prevent the spread of the virus AH1 N1, a student presenting the symptoms of this disease should stay at home, not attend public places and call his/her primary doctor.
 The student should inform the professors by telephone or email of his/her condition and must not return to class until a physician certifies in writing that the student is back in a health condition suitable to attend public places.